loveencounterflow/presentation-2012-04-16/presentation-2012-04-16.md

 *   Both formulaic and eloquent programming has been done before.

-*   For the first time in history by Grace Hopper (1906–1992) who invented the programming language FLOW-MATIC between 1953 and 1959.
+*   The first eloquent programming language in history was invented between 1953 and 1959 by Grace Hopper (1906–1992), who called it FLOW-MATIC.
 A sample (slightly edited):

               ....................................................................................
          (0)  input  inventory  file-a price        file-b;